Ousmane Camara (basketball)

-Ousmane Camara (born 12 May 1989) is a French professional basketball player who last played for Élan Chalon of the French LNB Pro A.
+Ousmane Camara (born 12 May 1989) is a French professional basketball player for AS Loon Plage Basket of the Nationale Masculine 1 (NM1).

 Professional career

 In the 2014–15 season, Camara played his first season for Limoges CSP.
 With the team he won the LNB Pro A championship, after Limoges beat Strasbourg IG 3–1 in the Finals.
 Camara was named the Finals MVP, after averaging 7.25 points per game in the series.